Canon 5D Mark II vs Nikon D7000

-The Canon EOS 5D Mark II and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in September 2008 and September 2010.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon EOS 5D Mark II and the Nikon D7000 are two digital cameras that were announced, respectively, in September 2008 and September 2010.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (D7000) sensor.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 16.1 MP.

-An illustration of the physical size and weight of the Canon 5D Mark II and the Nikon D7000 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 5D Mark II and the Nikon D7000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably smaller (20 percent) than the Canon 5D Mark II.
 Moreover, the D7000 is markedly lighter (8 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.